JulienSchn/UsingBluetoothPhoneGap/README.md

 Installation
 ======================

-Import the code in your IDE, add to the build path the cordova library.
+Import the project in your IDE, add to the build path the cordova library.